course-details-portlet

 Course content

 The field of cloud computing and cloud technologies is dynamic.
 It changes rapidly.
 There are some fundamental concepts that stay relatively unchanged, and there is an innovation in tools and technologies that often change.
 Due to those characteristics, the course lectures are subject to change, based on contemporary market adjustments.
-The current coverage includes, but is not limited to:
+The typical coverage includes, but is not limited to:

 - Architectural Types and Principles (IaaS, PaaS, SaaS)